 If you suddenly find yourself unexpectedly pregnant (regardless of your age), maybe you could use some encouragement.
 Take it from a girl who’s been there…

 I was raised in a Christian home and had always been taught that abortion is absolutely wrong.
-But as I sat in my room, staring at the third pregnancy test I’d taken that week, I felt panic.
+But as I sat in my room, staring at the third pregnancy test I’d taken in a week, I felt panic.
 Terrible, raw, panic.
 I knew there was a way out, I could get rid of this “problem” and no one would even have to know.
 Except me, my boyfriend (as if I could have kept it from him).
 And God.

 So yes, I honestly and thoroughly considered having an abortion.
 But in the end, I knew I’d never be able to live with myself if I did it.
 Because, let me just make it very clear: I had no right to take his life away.
 And in hindsight, I can wholeheartedly say that I am SO GLAD I didn’t.
 That once little inconvenient fetus is now a brilliant and hilarious 12 year old boy, already on his way to becoming a man.
 The world deserves to have him in it, and God has unique plans for him.
 As Zig Ziglar would say, he was “born to win”, even though his parents didn’t initially want him.